 Feeling Part of a Team

-It’s a very deep need, and if you are able to create a “tribe” at your company, where every member of the company watches out for each other, then you’re going to have a group of people who are extremely glad to work there and do their best work because they feel connected with one another and to you, the leader.
+It’s a very deep need, and if you are able to create a “tribe” at your company, where every member of the company watches out for each other, then you’re going to have a group of people who are happy to work there and do their best work.
+Because they feel connected with one another and to you, the leader.

 Everyone Plays Their Own Part